hi-sushanta/magic/README.md

 import magic
 ```

-> ***Note🗝️:***  I create each test for every GAN network to explain How to use this library.
-Please first check out then use it's a lot easier for you.
+>***Note🧐:*** Want to master this powerful GAN library?
+No sweat!
+I've created comprehensive tests for every network, offering a clear roadmap to get you started.
+Check them out first - they'll make using the library a breeze!